HScheiber/STAT545-hw-Scheiber-Hayden/hw02/README.md

 STAT 545 - Homework 2 Landing Page
 ==============================

-Welcome the homework 2 section of my repository.
+Welcome to the homework 2 section of my repository.

 ## Links